oasysai/oasysdb/docs/contributing.md

 # Contributing to OasysDB

-First of all, thank you for considering contributing to OasysDB!
-We welcome contributions from the community, and this document outlines the process for contributing to our project.
+First of all, thank you for considering to contribute to OasysDB!
+We welcome contributions from the community, and this documentation outlines the process to start contributing to our project.

 ## Code of Conduct

-We are committed to building an inclusive and welcoming community.
-We believe that it will lead to a more successful project and a better experience for everyone involved.
+We are committed to building an inclusive and welcoming community because we believe that it will lead to a more successful project and a better experience for everyone involved.
 To achieve that, any participant in our project is expected to act respectfully and to follow the Code of Conduct.

 ## Have questions or suggestions?

 [![Discord](https://img.shields.io/discord/1182432298382131200?logo=discord&logoColor=%23ffffff&label=Discord&labelColor=%235865F2&style=for-the-badge)][discord]

 There is no such thing as a stupid question.
-If you have a question, chances are someone else does too.
-We encourage you to ask questions on our [Discord][discord] server.
-Alternatively, you can open a discussion on [GitHub Discussions][gh_discussions] with your question or suggestion.
+If you have a question, chances are, someone else does too.
+So, please feel free to ask questions whether it's on our [Discord][discord] server or by opening a new discussion on [GitHub Discussions][gh_discussions].

 ## Encounter a bug?
 Have a feature request?

 If you encounter a bug or have a feature request, please open an issue on [GitHub Issues][gh_issues].
-Please include enough information for us to understand the issue or feature request.
-For this reason, we recommend you to follow the issue templates provided when creating a new issue.
+Please include enough information for us to understand the issue or the feature request.
+For this reason, we recommend you to follow the issue templates we have provided when creating a new issue.

 ## Want to contribute code?